GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

     }
 ```

-In short, `Services` are essential components that facilitate the sharding of code and data across `MonBehaviour` `Controllers` and other dynamic scripts, promoting decoupled interactions between individual features.
-These are bootstrapped into the application at runtime by the `RootNameApplicationManagerPrefab`, and their creation involves defining specific `interfaces` and companion `MonoBehaviour` classes, ensuring modulatiry and minimizing direct dependencies in the application's architecture.
+In short, `Services` are essential components that facilitate the sharing of code and data across `MonBehaviour` `Controllers` and other dynamic scripts, promoting decoupled interactions between individual features.
+These are bootstrapped into the application at runtime by the `RootNameApplicationManagerPrefab`, and their creation involves defining specific `interfaces` and companion `MonoBehaviour` classes, ensuring modularity and minimizing direct dependencies in the application's architecture.

 ## EntityServices

-In the hybrid core architecture, `EntityServices` are intended to provide a clean interface for interacting with entities, components, and systems within an ECS oriented architecture.
-This keeps much of the architectural headache when dealing with ECS architecture tucked away into a nice, neat corner and allows our application to be `MonoBehaviour` oreinted first and foremost, while still allowing us to take advantage of the benefits of ECS.
+In the hybrid core architecture, `EntityServices` are intended to provide a clean interface for interacting with `Entities`, `Components`, and `Systems` within an ECS oriented architecture.
+This keeps much of the architectural headache when dealing with ECS styled code tucked away into a nice, neat corner and allows our application to be `MonoBehaviour` oreinted first and foremost, while still allowing us to take advantage of the benefits of ECS.
 In general, however, `EntityServices` allow for the same benefits that normal `Services` do in that they enable code and data sharing across the application without the need for tight coupling.
 For now, the general format for creating an `EntityService` is exactly the same as we would for a regular `Service`.

-In the future, we will likely create a `internal sealed class` that inherits from `MonoBehaviour`, and allows us to enforce implementation of specific methods that are unique to interacting with ECS portions of the architecture.
-As such, this section is TBD until an oppurtunity to design an `EntityService` arises.
+In the future, we will likely create a `internal abstract class` that inherits from `MonoBehaviour`, and allows us to enforce implementation of specific methods that are unique to interacting with ECS portions of the architecture.
+As such, this section is TBD until an opportunity to design an `EntityService` arises.
 Once that happens, this section will be updated with more specific guidance and coding standards for `EntityServices`.

 ## States